pmean/build-website/text/99/hypo.md

 output: html_document
 ---
-*Dear Professor Mean, I want to do some research, but before the hospital won\'t approve anything until I have a protocol with a research hypothesis.
-I\'m not sure why a research hypothesis is important.
+*Dear Professor Mean, I want to do some research, but before the hospital won't approve anything until I have a protocol with a research hypothesis.
+I'm not sure why a research hypothesis is important.
 Can you help? \-- Little Linda*

 Dear Little,